 By Geneive D’Souza | Opening Doorz Editorial | April 13, 2020

-Being a tenth grade student looking forward to a stress-free, relaxing and well-deserved vacation after the Board Exams, this lockdown which has now been extended to the end of April was something that I was not looking forward to.
+Being a Grade X student looking forward to a stress-free, relaxing and well-deserved vacation after the Board Exams, this lockdown which has now been extended to the end of April was something that I was not looking forward to.
 Being stuck at home even for a few days was definitely not on the agenda; and I have been cooped up inside for more than a month now.

 My parents had planned a good holiday for me and my sister, and now having to have to throw that all away seems disappointing.
 As of now, I am able to catch up on all the books I couldn’t read and the movies I didn’t get to watch because I was busy with studies.
 However, I have come to the realisation that in the end, everything boils down to the people most important in your life.
-We are getting something quite priceless—time to spend with each and every family member.
+We are getting something quite priceless—time to spend with each and every family member during this lockdown.

 On the brighter side, I am thankful that our IGCSE Exams (Grade X) got over in time.
 Some of my friends from ICSE are still mid-way and wondering what is going to happen.
 No one knows when the lockdown will be lifted.